Hieromon/AutoConnect/README.md

 - Fixed garbage being mixed in a loaded credential.
 - Fixed the layout on the page being corrupted with NUMBER type of AutoConnectInput.
 - Fixed the output place of Posterior attribute for AutoConnectRadio.

+##### Important note

+When building a sketch in the PlatformIO environment, a compile error may appear that says "File system header file not found".
+This error can be avoided by setting the library search mode to the `deep` in with the `platformio.ini` file.
+See the documentation [FAQ](https://hieromon.github.io/AutoConnect/faq.html#compile-error-due-to-file-system-header-file-not-found) for more details.

 ### [1.2.3] Jan.
 3, 2021